 1.4.
 NURSING SERVICES AT EVERY SCHOOL

 Every school has an assigned nurse.
-The nurse is essential to monitoring the isolation room, assessing student health, assisting with the weekly saliva testing, and sharing educational information about both the virus and the vaccine.
-Based on anecdotal feedback, this level of support at the school was reassuring to both families and staff.
+The nurse is essential to monitoring the isolation room, assessing student health, assisting with the weekly saliva testing, and sharing educational

 Supplemental nursing services are provided to medically fragile students.